Briggs and Riley Baseline Domestic Review

 Value

-We're glad this suitcase performs so well, as it's a very expensive option in a category of expensive choices.
+We're glad this suitcase performs so well with such an expensive price tag.
 At full price, it's a tough ticket to swallow, but it is an excellent piece of luggage with simple, useful features, that's built to last for years.
 It's not our top choice, but it's up there - if you can find it on sale, we think it's very worth it.

 Conclusion

-The Baseline Domestic is a great suitcase in nearly every way.
+The Baseline Domestic is a great suitcase across the board.
 It's durable and classic, exceptionally useful and can fit an impressive amount and variety of things.
 If you want tons of organizational pockets or four wheels, this isn't the bag for you.
 But if you're a frequent flier looking for a simple yet functional bag to last for years, we think you'll enjoy this one.